icarus9bly/AZ-204/README.md

     - Commands:
         - az group create --resource-group "acr_test-rg" --location westus
         - az acr create --resource-group "acr_test-rg" --name "icarus9bly" --sku Standard # Create ACR, name should be unique as it will the part of azure domain name
-        - az acr login --name icarus9bly # Login to acr in docker
+        - az acr login --name icarus9bly # Login to acr in docker or you can user docker login aswell

 # Web App
    - App Service Web Apps lets you quickly build, deploy, and scale enterprise-grade web, mobile, and API apps running on any platform.
 Meet rigorous performance, scalability, security and compliance requirements while using a fully managed platform to perform infrastructure maintenance.